All Episodes

 The Democrats do invest their money in Social Security, but they don't want you in the stock market.

-The Democrats fly corporate jets.
+The Democrats fly corporate judges.

-The Democrats do all these wealthy rich things.
+The Democrats do all these wealthy, rich things.

 There's one Democrat who ran his business like the government does.

-And there have been lesser.
+And there have been lesser, but Bernie Madoff.

 Bernie Madoff was the one Democrat who was solidly thorough from front to back, start to finish, top to bottom.